pablorocg/fomo25-sanity-check-pipeline/README.md

     main()
 ```

-#### requirements.txt
+### requirements.txt

-The `requirements.txt` file lists all necessary Python packages required for your model inference, ensuring consistent environment configuration.
+The `requirements.txt` file lists all Python packages required for your model inference, ensuring consistent environment configuration.

-**Implementation Template**
+**Implementation Example**

 ```
 torch
 nibabel
 numpy
 ```
-Note: This is an example.
-Put your own dependencies here.
+Note: This is just an example.
+Include your own specific dependencies here.

-#### Apptainer.def
+### Apptainer.def

 The `Apptainer.def` file contains instructions for building your container environment, ensuring reproducibility and portability.

-**Implementation Template**
+**Implementation Example**
 ```apptainer
 Bootstrap: docker
 From: pytorch/pytorch:2.0.0-cuda11.7-cudnn8-runtime